Jackie247/to-do-list/README.md

 <h2> Learning Objectives </h2>

-* Becoming more comfortable in developing a full application using objects, classes and modules in JS
+* Becoming more comfortable in developing a full application using classes and modules in JS

 * Expanding on my knowledge when it comes to mobile first development and responsive design.